mcosovic/JuliaGrid.jl/docs/src/api/stateEstimation.md

 # [State Estimation](@id StateEstimationAPI)
 For further information on this topic, please see the [AC State Estimation](@ref ACStateEstimationManual), [PMU State Estimation](@ref PMUStateEstimationManual) or [DC State Estimation](@ref DCStateEstimationManual) sections of the Manual.
-Below, we have provided a list of functions that can be utilized for state estimation, observability analysis, or bad data processing.
+Below, we have provided a list of functions that can be utilized for state estimation, observability analysis, or bad data analysis.

 To load state estimation API functionalities into the current scope, utilize the following command:
 ```@example LoadApi